richelbilderbeek/bbbq_article/revision/README.md

 > should have considered at least a minimum length where part of the
 > TMH binds to the main or secondary positions of MHC allele.

-We disagree because we chose this definition to show that TMH segments, Besides when looking at the
+See earlier answer we have showed that altering the overlap does not change the result.

 > 7. Considering that the predicted peptides of the TMH are hydrophobic,
 > are these values comparable to those obtained from peptide elution studies?